merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ```
 Suppose module M00377 had a completeness score of 0.7 and module M00579 had a score of 0.4, based on the prior estimations.
 Then the completeness score of the `[M00377,M00579]` path would be (0.7+0.4)/2 = 0.55.
 Since this is the only possible path through the module, M00618 is 55%% complete.

-#### Step 5: Path copy number
+#### Part 5: Path copy number

-In reality, this step is actually done at the same time as step 2, but it is easier to understand if we think of it separately.
-We have all our possible paths through the module from step 1, and we need to figure out the copy number of each path.
+In reality, this part is actually done at the same time as Part 2, but it is easier to understand if we think of it separately.
+We have all our possible paths through the module from Part 1, and we need to figure out the copy number of each path.
 To do this, we look at the number of annotations of each atomic step in the path.
 Here is how we handle each atomic step:

 1. A single KO - the copy number of this atomic step is equal to the number of annotations (hits) of this enzyme.
 If the atomic step is K00133 and you have 5 genes annotated with K00133, then you have 5 copies of that step.
 If you have 0 annotations, then the step copy number is 0.
 This is the simplest case.